 The table shows the results of the most recent school facilities inspection.
 While reviewing this report, please note that even minor discrepancies are reported in the inspection process.
 There are no major deficiencies at this site.
-The items noted in the table have been corrected or are in the process of remediation.

 Deferred Maintenance Budget:

 The district participates in the State School Deferred Maintenance Program, which provides matching funds on a dollar-for-dollar basis, to assist school districts with expenditures for major repair or replacement of existing school building components.
 Typically this includes roofing, plumbing, heating, electrical systems, interior or exterior painting, and floor systems.